 Baha’i Blog: Thank you so much, Susan, for taking the time to share this with us!

-You can purchase John Birks “Dizzy” Gillespie: A Man, a Trumpet, and a Journey to Bebop here on Amazon.
+You can purchase John Birks “Dizzy” Gillespie: A Man, a Trumpet, and a Journey to Bebophere on Amazon.
+You can also buy it from Baha’i distribution services such as Bahaibooks.com.au in Australia.

 You can find out more about Susan’s work on IambicNana.com, where you’ll discover poetry available to parents and teachers, free to download and use in children’s classes and at bedtime.
 There are even short poems that can be used in Holy Day celebrations and devotions, incorporating the arts into community-building efforts.